There are many different types of contraception/ārai hapū available in Aotearoa New Zealand.

 - permanent contraception, such as vasectomy and tubal ligation.

 Long-acting reversible contraception (LARC) is a contraceptive that lasts for a long time.
-You don’t need to remember it every day or even every month.

 There are two types of LARC in Aotearoa New Zealand: